A POSTAL HISTORY OF ZWOLLE

 On Friday, November 12, 1813, a Russian Cossack corps arrived in Zwolle to drive the French away.
 The gates are opened in the evening.
 The Russians camp is in the meadow opposite De Hanekamp inn.
 On 23 November, the Cossacks, with the assistance of 18 Zwolle gunmen, crossed the IJssel and the French fled there.
 Prince Nerotschin, colonel of the Guard of the Emperor of Russia, resides in the Hof van Holland inn.
 There, a parade is given for him by the Korps Cossacks with choirs (Zwolse Courant 1813).

-After the restoration of independence, the department number 120 was removed from the postmark, leaving a name handstamp ZWOLLE.
+After the restoration of independence, the department number 120 was removed from the postmark, leaving a name handstamp ZWOLLE, the so-called cut handstamp.
+Recorded 1813-1823.

-Letter from Blokzijl to Zwolle, 27 November 1813 with handstamp ZWOLLE.
+Letter from Blokzijl to Zwolle, 27 November 1813 with a cut handstamp ZWOLLE.
 With this imprint, a week after the departure of the French from Zwolle, traces of the removed department number can still be seen (so-called cut handstamp).
-Port to be paid by the addressee for a letter up to 6 grams over a distance of up to 50 km: 2 stuivers, quoted on the front.
+Postage to be paid by the addressee for a letter up to 6 grams over a distance of up to 50 km: 2 stuivers, indicated on front.
 The French postal rates were not replaced until 1 February 1815.

 From 1829 round circular datestamps without the year were used with the month in letters.
 These were applied in red.
 An abbreviated name of the month had a period after it.